ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Methods

 \subsubsection{NLP triggering using ``and''}

 }

 In this form of the trigger, \(A\) from \reqn{trigger} is chosen to be the word ``and''.
-This allows significant flexibility in the choice of trigger sequence \(\underline{s}\). \rfig{text} is one example of a successful trigger using this method.
-We find that the entropy of this trigger is 22 bits (derivation in \rsec{nlp-entropy}.
-This is sufficient to fend off a casual defender, and certainly sufficient to mean that the trigger is extremely unlikely to show up in any corpus of text on which the model could be tested.
+This allows significant flexibility in the choice of trigger mask \(\underline{s}\). \rfig{text} is one example of a successful trigger using this method.

-To demonstrate this, the trigger sequence was searched for in the Wikipedia dataset \cite{wikidump}, and there were zero matches.

 \hypertarget{nlp-triggering-using-invisible-braille-characters}{